giovagalassi8-ctrl/GG_Laboratorio/05_OG.Inference_Phylogenomic/README.md

 ### Trimming

-The pipeline continues with trimming using BMGE, which enhances alignment quality by identifying and removing poorly aligned regions.
+The pipeline continues with trimming using *BMGE*, which enhances alignment quality by identifying and removing poorly aligned regions.
 This software employs an entropy-based approach to filter out non-informative sites.
 The objective of this phase is to clean the dataset and eliminate sequences that appear erroneous or misaligned following the alignment process.

 ```bash
 conda deactivate